TITLE 89: SOCIAL SERVICES

 6) Written Confirmation of Reports

-Mandated reporters shall confirm their telephone report in writing on a form prescribed by the Department within 48 hours of the oral report.
+Mandated reporters shall confirm their telephone report in writing on a form prescribed by the Department within 48 hours after the oral report.
 The Department shall provide forms to mandated reporters – one for the exclusive use of medical professionals and another for use by all other mandated reporters.
 These confirmation reports shall be admissible as evidence in any administrative or judicial proceeding related to child abuse or neglect.
-Local investigative staff shall transmit confirmation reports to the State Central Register within 24 hours of receipt.
+Local investigative staff shall transmit confirmation reports to the State Central Register within 24 hours after receipt.

 c) Other Persons May Report